-Interdisciplinary courses may be taken, but must be approved by the department.
+Interdisciplinary courses may be taken but must be approved by the Associate Director of Graduate Programs.
 Submit the Petition for Transfer or Interdisciplinary Elective Courses form to request approval.
-A maximum of six (6) credits of 400-level coursework may be included on the plan of study.
+A maximum of six (6) credits of 400-level coursework may be included in the plan of study.